Sensitivities to charged-current nonstandard neutrino interactions at DUNE: Theoretical Framework

-As a first exercise to see the effects of CC\ NSIs on the oscillation probabilities at the far detector of the DUNE with baseline of 1300 km are shown in Fig. \ref{osc}.
-In Fig \ref{osc}-a the electron neutrino appearance probability is shown for the standard interaction and NSIs when only one of the NSI parameters is nonzero and is equal to 0.1.
-In Fig. \ref{osc}-b the disappearance of the muon neutrino is shown.
-The oscillation parameters were taken from nu-fit \cite{GonzalezGarcia:2012sz,Gonzalez-Garcia:2014bfa} and $ \delta _{CP}=0$.
-The resolution of the plot in the energy axis is 0.1 MeV.
+As a first exercise to see the effects of CC\ NSIs on the oscillation probabilities at the far detector of the DUNE with baseline of 1300 km are shown in Fig. 1.
+In Fig 1(a) the electron neutrino appearance probability is shown for the standard interaction and NSIs when only one of the NSI parameters is nonzero and is equal to 0.1.
+In Fig. 1(b) the disappearance of the muon neutrino is shown.
+Notice that the values for the standard oscillation parameters and their uncertainties were taken from nu-fit \cite {GonzalezGarcia:2012sz,Gonzalez-Garcia:2014bfa} with $\delta _{CP}=0$ and the resolution of the plot along the energy axis was taken as 0.1 MeV.